 Get Well cards for someone with cancer or a terminal illness

 When someone you know has cancer or is diagnosed with another serious illness or injury, you can never go wrong offering comfort and words of encouragement.
-When asked about what they need to hear most, many cancer patients just want the people they know to “be normal.”
+When asked what they need to hear most, many cancer patients want the people they know to “be normal.”

 Don’t try to be more emotional, or funny, or knowledgeable than your interactions before the diagnosis.
 And remember that everyone’s experience is different.
 People facing a serious illness are likely to experience denial, anger, sadness, acceptance, and other emotions at different times, maybe even all at once.
 Respect their feelings.
 Empathize in the moment.
 Remember that the illness is not the only thing going on in their life.